Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Overview and Categorization of Existing Approximation Methods

-(i) A tower of trial states, $~|~\psi_{\alpha}~>~;~\alpha~=~1,~2,~3......,$ approximating the higher excited states of the system may be constructed with the requirement that these are mutually orthogonal to each other, as well as, orthogonal to the variational-ground-state.
-The construction can be achieved by any suitable method of orthogonalization, such as the Schmidt-method [15] .
-Denote by $E_{\alpha}$, the energy-functional for the $\alpha$-th state {\it minimized} with respect to its free-parameters and then arranged as an \textit{decreasing sequence}, i.e.,
+(a) The equality sign in equation (3) is valid if and only if the trial state, $|~\psi~>$, coincides with the true ground state, $|~\psi_{0}~>$, of the system. (b) An error on the order of $O(\epsilon)$ in selecting the trial state results in an error on the order of $O(\epsilon^{2})$ in the computed energy value.
+This indicates that the system's energy is determined with greater accuracy by the Variational Method of Approximation (VMA) than the wave function.
+Consequently, the overall accuracy of the method is highly dependent on the choice of the trial state, which must be consistent with the system's physical boundary conditions.
+This necessitates considerable ingenuity and insight in selecting the trial state. (c) The generalization of the Rayleigh-Ritz method of the VMA to estimate or approximate higher excited states can be achieved through several methods.
+Some of these methods are outlined below: (i) A series of trial states, $~|~\psi_{\alpha}~>~;~\alpha~=~1,~2,~3......,$ approximating the higher excited states of the system, may be constructed with the requirement that these states are mutually orthogonal to each other and orthogonal to the variational ground state.
+This construction can be achieved using any suitable orthogonalization method, such as the Schmidt method [15].
+Denote by $E_{\alpha}$ the energy functional for the $\alpha$-th state, minimized with respect to its free parameters and then arranged in a decreasing sequence, i.e.,